 CSB ACT staff shall participate in ACT network meetings with other ACT teams as requested by the Department.

-ACT staff shall participate in technical assistance provided through the Department and shall obtain individual team-level training and technical assistance at least quarterly for the first two years of operation from recognized experts approved by the Department.new an introductory.
-Thepartners at CSB
+New ACT programs shall obtain and provide documentation of individual team-level training and technical assistance at least quarterly for the first two years of operation from recognized experts approved by the Department.

+Each new ACT team staff shall successfully complete an introductory ACT 101 training.
+The Department recommends the University of North Carolina’s Institute for Best Practices (or an equivalent training as approved by DBHDS) within the first 120 calendar days of the team member’s date of hire.

+For each year of employment thereafter, each ACT team member (excluding the program assistant) shall receive an additional three hours of training in an area that is fitting with their area of expertise and role within the team.
+This additional training may be in the form of locally provided training, online workshops, or regional or national conferences.
+The CSB shall maintain documentation of completed training activities.

 The Department Responsibilities: The Department agrees to comply with the following requirements.

-The Department shall monitor ACT implementation progress through monthly reports submitted to the Department’s Office of Adult Community Behavioral Health by the CSB. will be
+The Department shall monitor ACT implementation progress of new ACT programs through quarterly reports submitted to the Department’s Office of Adult Community Behavioral Health by the CSB.
+This will be a 2 year monitoring process for new ACT programs.

-The Department shall monitor through ACT fidelity monitoring using the Tool for Measurement of Assertive Community Treatment (TMACT).
+The Department shall monitor ACT fidelity using the Tool for Measurement of Assertive Community Treatment (TMACT).

-The Department shall provide the process for the Tool for Measurement of ACT (TMACT) review.The Department shall track adherence to the ACT model and determine annual ACT performance outcomes from teams through their participation in the administration of the most current ACT fidelity assessment.
+The Department shall provide the process for the Tool for Measurement of ACT (TMACT) review.

 The Department shall provide the data collection and additional reporting database, submission due dates, and reporting protocols to the CSB.